robbert-vdh/yabridge/README.md

 issues and fixes](#known-issues-and-fixes) section above for help with plugin-specific issues.

-- Wine 9.22 and Wine 10.x currently don't work with yabridge.
-You will have to [downgrade to Wine 9.21](#downgrading-wine) for the time being.
+- Wine 9.22 and Wine 10.x currently don't work with yabridge 5.1.1 or belong.
+  You will either have to [downgrade to Wine 9.21](#downgrading-wine) for the time being, or install a [development build](#installing-a-development-build) of yabridge.

 - Both yabridgectl and yabridge try to diagnose many common issues for you.
 If you're running into crashes or other issues, then try launching your DAW from